zhalu/AzureStorageDrive/README.md

 GeniusDrive
 ====================

-"Mount" an Azure Storage File service just like a native disk in PowerShell.
-You can access it anywhere outside the data center.
+"Mount" an Azure Storage File/Blob service just like a native disk in PowerShell.
+You can access it anywhere outside the data center, and copy files around.

-Will add Azure Blob / AWS S3 service support soon.
+Will add AWS S3 service support soon.

 Usage
 -----